-Table 2.5: Commercial Refuse Disposal Details
+Table 2.5: Non-residential Refuse Disposal Details 10010 2.5.
+Non residentia neruse Disposul Detunis

 Refuse Stream Disposal Details WASTE General Waste Depending on the type of operations of the individual tenancies, different wastes may be produced.
 Waste bins should always be lined with bags and the bags tied before removal.
 Waste bins should be accompanied by a recycling bin in order to facilitate separation of general waste and recycling.
 For general waste from non-food and beverage outlets, bins of at least 60L capacity should be located in staff rooms, back-of-house or pantry areas.
 Larger bins an also be placed in areas accessible to the public, e.g. near entrance and exit doors.
 General waste from food and beverage outlets such as restaurants, takeaways, cafés will be captured by bins typically ranging in size from 30L to 80L that will be placed within the kitchen or back-of-house area to meet the design or layout criteria of the café or restaurant operators.
 Organic (Food) Waste - Optional (future) Separating organic or food waste from general waste is recommended to reduce the total amount of general waste produced.
 120L bins can be used in retail and food and beverage outlets, commercial offices should consider benchtop style bin, for disposal of food waste if required.
 The bins are then transferred to the refuse room for collection.
 Smaller bins of 120L or 60L caddy bins can be used and the content decanted into bins or food processing equipment in the refuse room.
-A purpose-built trolley should be used to transfer caddy bins.
 Cooking Oil Waste Waste oils should be disposed separately from general waste if large quantities are produced (e.g. in food and beverage outlets).
 All waste liquids / oils (e.g. from commercial kitchens) should be separated and stored in clearly labelled containers.
 Typically, waste oils are removed during delivery of new oils by the supplying contractor.
+Portable self-bunded storage tanks may be utilized by individual tenancies and stored within back-of-house areas of relevant tenancies.

-Bunded areas or bunded plastic pallets should be supplied for the storage of liquid waste / oils and stored in a levelled area (e.g. refuse room).
-Bunded pallets can be stored indoors or purpose built for outdoors.
-They should be routinely inspected to ensure maintenance of their integrity.
-Each pallet should be capable of storing of at least one-third of its contents if there is a leak.
-RECYCLING Commercial Comingled, including: glass aluminum steel cans tins paper / Cardboard small cardboard semi rigid plastics Depending on the type of operations of the individual tenancies, different recycling materials may be produced.
+Refuse Stream Disposal Details RECYCLING Commercial Comingled, including: • glass • aluminum Depending on the type of operations of the individual tenancies, different recycling materials may be produced.
 Items for recycling must not be bagged and disposed in loose form.
-This can be done by decanting the materials from the individual receptacles into a larger container / bin on a trolley for transport to the refuse room.
-For commingled recycling material from non-food and beverage outlets, bins of at least 60L capacity should be located in staff rooms, back-of-house or pantry areas.
-Larger bins an also be placed in areas accessible to the public, e.g. near entrance and exit doors.
-Commingled recycling from food and beverage outlets such as restaurants, takeaways, cafés will be captured by bins up to 240L that will be placed within the kitchen or back-of-house area to meet the design or layout criteria of the cafe or restaurant operators.
+This can be done by decanting the materials from the individual receptacles into a larger container / bin on a trolley for transport to the refuse room. steel canstins For commingled recycling material from non-food and beverage outlets, bins of at least 60L capacity should be located in staff rooms, back-of-house or pantry areas.
+Larger bins an also be placed in areas accessible to the public, e.g. near entrance and exit doors. paper / Cardboard small cardboard Commingled recycling from food and beverage outlets such as restaurants, takeaways, cafés will be captured by bins up to 240L that will be placed within the kitchen or back-of-house area to meet the design or layout criteria of the cafe or restaurant operators. • semi rigid plastics